Gaelic-Algorithmic-Research-Group/An-Gocair-Gaelic-Standardiser/web_new/README.md

 Because ESLint contains code formatting rules and is here being used with Prettier, [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) has been included in the ESLint configuration.
 This turns off all rules that are unnecessary or might conflict with Prettier.

-The dependency was installed by running:
+The Prettier dependency was installed by running:

 ```bash
 yarn add --dev eslint-config-prettier